leh0518/Assessment2/Readme.md

 ## Contract Variables

 - `tokenName`: A public string variable that represents the name of the token.
-In this contract, it is set to "KANSHI".
+In this contract, it is set to "TOKEN".

 - `tokenAbbrv`: A public string variable that represents the abbreviation of the token.
-In this contract, it is set to "KSH".
+In this contract, it is set to "TKN".

 - `totalSupply`: A public unsigned integer variable that stores the total supply of tokens.
 It is initialized to 0 and can be increased when new tokens are minted.